- Registration Procedures

 The School of Professional and Continuing Studies considers electronic mail ("email") sent to and from a student’s Fordham University email account as an official means of communicating important and time-sensitive program related information.

 Students are responsible for checking and reading all of their Fordham emails, and PCS will consider students to be in receipt of and informed of all email correspondence sent to their Fordham email accounts.

 Students who choose to forward their University emails to a non-University email system will be solely responsible for any consequences arising from such forwarding arrangements, including any failure by the non-University system to deliver or retain University emails.
 For assistance with forwarding your Fordham email account to another service, students may contact Fordham IT Customer Care.

 Correspondence from the University (including but not limited to communication from the Office of Enrollment Services and other non-PCS University offices) will be sent to the individual student's primary mailing address on file in the Fordham University student system (i.e. the information that you provided at the time of application).

 It is the student's responsibility to notify the University of any change of address or change in name, so that we may maintain accurate and current records.

-If you are requesting a change of permanent address, please visit or contact the Office of Academic Records for a change of address form.
+You may change your permanent addresses on My.Fordham.edu through the Students or Alumni options.
+Under the Student Services section, select "Electronic Forms" and "Change of Address."
 Note: Your Permanent Address is used for official mail correspondence by many university offices, including the Offices of Student Financial Services and Academic Records.
 Please be sure to include your name and Fordham Identification Number with any correspondence.
 We require proof of address to be submitted with the request, such as a copy of a license, tax form or utility bill (in the custodial parent/guardian's name if the student is a dependent).

-Please visit the Academic Records section of the Fordham University website to access the relevant form.
+Please visit the Academic Records section of the Fordham University website for additional information.